 PSEA only represents law enforcement professionals.
-Our membership includes: State Troopers; State Fish and Wildlife Protection Troopers; Airport Police and Fire Officers at the Anchorage and Fairbanks International Airports; Court Service Officers; Deputy Fire Marshals; Police Department Employees of the City and Borough of Juneau; Public Safety Employees of the City of Unalaska; Police Department Employees of the City and Borough of Sitka; Police Department Employees of the City of Fairbanks; Police Department Employees of the City of Ketchikan; Police Department Employees of the City of Soldotna; and Public Safety Employees of the City of Dillingham.
+Our membership includes: State Troopers; Wildlife Troopers; Airport Police and Fire Officers at the Anchorage and Fairbanks International Airports; Court Services Officers; Deputy Fire Marshals; Police Department Employees of the City and Borough of Juneau; Public Safety Employees of the City of Unalaska; Police Department Employees of the City and Borough of Sitka; Police Department Employees of the City of Fairbanks; Police Department Employees of the City of Ketchikan; Police Department Employees of the City of Soldotna; and Public Safety Employees of the City of Dillingham.

 Our members are consummate professionals who take great pride in providing essential public safety services upon which the public depends.
 You will encounter PSEA members throughout the State of Alaska – from its busiest airports to its streets and highways, from the turbulent high seas to the State’s quiet streams and isolated trails, in 4 of the State’s 5 largest cities.